pikatchu/closedsource/book/0006-the_police_station.md

 Doyle pointed toward the reception desk.
 "Go talk to a lady named Ann.
 She’ll tell you what to do next."

-Leo clenched his jaw.
+Leo’s teeth ground together.
 He didn’t have time for this.
 He needed to get out of here.
 The system wasn’t just watching him now.
 It was interested in him.